Centers for Disease Control and Prevention (CDC), Department of Health and Human Services (HHS).

-For the reasons described herein, I am extending and modifying the September 4, 2020 Order, as further extended by Section 502 of Title V, Division N of the Consolidated Appropriations Act, 2021 and further extended by the January 29, 2021 Order.
+For the reasons described herein, I am extending and modifying the September 4, 2020 Order, as extended by section 502 of Title V, Division N of the Consolidated Appropriations Act, 2021 and further extended by the January 29, 2021 Order.
 I have determined that extending the temporary halt in evictions in this Order constitutes a reasonably necessary measure under 42 CFR 70.2 to prevent the further spread of COVID-19 throughout the United States.
 I have further determined that measures by states, localities, or territories that do not meet or exceed these minimum protections are insufficient to prevent the interstate spread of COVID-19.

-Based on the convergence of COVID-19, seasonal influenza, household crowding and transmission, and the increased risk of individuals sheltering in close quarters in congregate settings such as homeless shelters, which may be unable to provide adequate social distancing as populations increase, all of which may be exacerbated as winter continues, I have determined that extending the temporary halt on evictions, subject to further extension, modification, or rescission, is appropriate.
+Based on the convergence of COVID-19, household crowding and transmission, and the increased risk of individuals sheltering in close quarters in congregate settings such as homeless shelters, which may be unable to provide adequate social distancing as populations increase, I have determined that extending the temporary halt on evictions is appropriate.

 The rapidly changing nature of the pandemic requires not only that CDC act swiftly, but also deftly to ensure that its actions are commensurate with the threat.
 This necessarily involves assessing evolving conditions that inform CDC's determinations.

 Similarly, if this Order qualifies as a rule under the APA, the Office of Information and Regulatory Affairs (OIRA) has determined that it would be an economically significant regulatory Start Printed Page 16738action pursuant to Executive Order 12866 and a major rule under the Congressional Review Act (CRA).
 But there would not be a delay in its effective date.
-The agency has determined that for the same reasons, there would be good cause under the CRA to make the requirements herein effective immediately.
+CDC has determined that for the same reasons, there would be good cause under the CRA to make the requirements herein effective immediately.
 Thus, this action has been reviewed by OIRA.